What Taxes Apply to My Inheritance in Mississippi, and When Will I Receive It?

 When someone dies without a will in Mississippi, state intestacy law determines who inherits.
 The surviving spouse and children typically have priority.
 The distribution rules vary based on family structure.
 See the breakdown with the Mississippi inheritance calculator.

 Probate costs in Mississippi include attorney fees, executor fees, court filing fees, and publication costs.
-Total costs typically range from 3-8% of estate value depending on complexity.
+On a $500,000 estate, total costs run about $27,684 depending on complexity.
 The Mississippi probate calculator provides a detailed estimate.

 In-depth guides covering Mississippi probate laws, trust requirements, and estate planning strategies.